Updated on September 19, 2022

 Edge for iOS doesn’t offer an autoplay block feature.
 It does on Android, however: go to Settings > Site permissions > Media > Autoplay, and deactivate it.

-Overall, on the desktop, I’d go with an extension if using Chrome or Edge, and the built-in features if using Firefox or Safari.
+Overall, for blocking autoplay videos on the desktop, I’d go with an extension if using Chrome or Edge, and the built-in features if using Firefox or Safari.
 On Android, the options are either switch to Firefox or Edge or put up with it in Chrome; on iOS, follow the Safari instructions given.